orppst/guide/docs/Developer/use-cases.md

 ### score proposals

 There might be a scoring system that allows people outside the TAC to score as well.
+See the external reviewer.

 ### assign observing time